 Korilla BBQ Restaurant

-Another obvious entry on this list of the best Korean BBQ restaurants in Brisbane is Korilla BBQ.
+Another obvious option when looking for the best Korean BBQ restaurant in Brisbane is Korilla BBQ.
 Located in the heart of Brisbane CBD, right on Queen Street, this is another clear winner with a selection of favourites like marinated beef rib, oyster blade, and no less than six different flavours of pork belly.
 That should be more than enough to serve up the goods for KBBQ (the ‘in’ way or writing Korean BBQ) fans.

 Contact: (07) 3211 1212